WohlSoft/Moondust-Devkit-Help/EditorUI/Menubar.md

 ![viewMenu](screenshots/menus/006_view.png)

-* **Show/Hide toolboxes** - Here you can show or hide exists toolboxes
+* **Show/Hide toolboxes** - You can show or hide exists toolboxes.
-* **Fullscreen** - Enabling displaying of main window in fullscreen mode.
+* **Fullscreen** - Enabling displaying of the main window in fullscreen mode.
 This feature is useful for tablets.
-* **Snap to grid** - Enable or disable the aligning of items by grid.
+* **Snap to grid** - Enable or disable the aligning of items by the grid.
 * **Animation on/off** - Enable or disable item animations.
-This option will not be work, if on level map placed too many items.
+This option will not be work if on the level map placed too many items.

 <Note type="tip">
 You can disable the animation option if you feel that Editor works laggy.